 Edible Hemerocallis fulva

-Hemerocallis Fulva is the variety cultivated and sold for hundreds of years at Chinese markets since ancient times, it was used to boost their income.
+Hemerocallis Fulva is a variety cultivated and sold for hundreds of years at Chinese markets since ancient times, it was used to boost their income.
 The dried daylily buds had been displayed by stall holders as golden needles for selling, to be consumed by the public.